Flightsim.to

 • Annunciator bulbs age and can burn out.
 The age affects the brightness.
 Test scenario: when the aircraft is loaded, all the glareshield annunciators have the same brightness; move the reliability slider from the Off position or click “Re-roll” on the Maint tab, and the brightness of some of the bulbs should change (the effect can be subtle).
 Each time an annunciator lights up, the filament has a tiny chance to burn out (based on operating time, cycles, current bus voltage; that was some fun math, please tell me if I got it wrong and the bulbs die too often).

-These two systems cover most of the planned wear & tear behaviors: random, physics-based failures of non-essential systems (like annunciator lights), and strictly deterministic stress and damage caused by pilot action, that can lead to (possibly critical) failure.
+These systems cover most of the planned wear & tear behaviors: random, physics-based failures of non-essential systems (like annunciator lights), and strictly deterministic stress and damage caused by pilot action, that can lead to (possibly critical) failure.

 • The Wear & Tear system is controlled by the Reliability slider on the EFB Config tab: Off, Reliable (nominal wear), Unreliable (4× wear), or Not Airworthy (16× wear).